HepSA Community News

 In the past Hepatitis SA’s Education Team have delivered training and education to SA Police, but it had always been a little ad hoc without any structured co-ordination.
 With the incorporation of the new Blood Safety & Viral Hepatitis education package developed by Hepatitis SA in collaboration with SA Police, this has now changed.

-The training discusses all things blood-borne virus, including transmission and treatment, as well as the laws relating to stigma and discrimination, including the Mandatory Testing Bill which has been in place is South Australia since 2016.
+The training discusses all things blood-borne virus, including transmission and treatment, as well as the laws relating to stigma and discrimination, including the amendments made to the Criminal Law (Forensic Procedures) Act 2007 (via the Criminal Law (Forensic Procedures) (Blood Testing for Diseases) Amendment Bill 2015), which has been in place in South Australia since 2016.
 The package has an operational focus to make it relevant and engaging for participants.

 face-to-face is preferred so robust discussions can take place